OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 - Minimum debt required to open a loan: 1000 USDS
 - Origination LTV Update Interval: 604800 seconds (7 days)

-:::info
+:::Note
-Note: The system gradually increases the LTV through a drip mechanism, moving from its current value toward the target origination LTV for the Cooler V2 policy to be 2991.2564 USDS/gOHM (~ 11.11 USDS/OHM) on 15th May 2026.
+The system gradually increases the LTV through a drip mechanism, moving from its current value toward the target origination LTV for the Cooler V2 policy to be 2991.2564 USDS/gOHM (~ 11.11 USDS/OHM) on 15th May 2026.
 This is a linear release, not a cadence-based recalculation.
 :::

 Governance can update these parameters as needed.